Staff Chaplain Daniel K. Coffey, M.Div., BA, CDC

 Volunteer Police Chaplains

 Indiana State Police Volunteer Police Chaplains provide emotional and spiritual support and assistance to ISP personnel, their immediate family members, and to members of the public who are victims of crime or accident.
 Police chaplains ride along with officers on patrol, interact with ISP personnel, respond to critical incidents or disasters, and are generally available to assist with a wide range of possible crisis interventions.
 This is primarily intended to mitigate the negative effects of stress among the department personnel and their families.
-Secondly, this helps to compassionately resolve distressing situations, often times involving members of the community.
-Thirdly, clergy appointed as chaplains may serve the pluralistic religious needs of the department personnel, their families or victims of crime or accident, when invited and appropriate.
+Secondly, this helps to compassionately resolve distressing situations, oftentimes involving members of the community.
+Thirdly, clergy appointed as chaplains may serve the pluralistic religious needs of the department personnel, their families, or victims of crime or accident, when invited and appropriate.

 ISP chaplains are civilian members of the Department and are not responsible to enforce any laws.
-Currently there are approximately 50 volunteer police chaplains serving in the program.
+Currently, there are approximately 50 volunteer police chaplains serving in the program.
 You may verify the authenticity of Indiana State Police chaplains by requesting to see their Indiana State Police chaplain identification.
-If you have any concern about the identity of a suspicious person possibly posing as a chaplain, you are encouraged to request a police officer from any agency, especially ISP, to assist in verifying his or her authenticity.
+If you have any concerns about the identity of a suspicious person possibly posing as a chaplain, you are encouraged to request a police officer from any agency, especially ISP, to assist in verifying his or her authenticity.
 The Indiana State Police chaplain program does not actively solicit financial donations.